Ann Dever, not just a name of a park

 One story about Ann Dever has been told often, but bears retelling.

-In February 2009, a cold day, Ann Dever ran into her neighbor, Marcia Louden, then the principal at L.A.
+In February 2009, a cold day, she ran into her neighbor, Marcia Louden, then principal at L.A.
 Ainger Middle School, at a grocery store.

 During the conversation, Dever asked how the children were getting by since families in Englewood, like the rest of the nation, suffered from the crushing blows of the recession.
 Not good, Louden said.